MitCoder/favoriteLoc-OpenShift-Nodejs-Express-MongoDb/README.md

 Utility: This is an application to view current location, add a new location along with its tag, update and delete locations.
-The application can be viewed at http://favloc-favspot.rhcloud.com/

 UI:HTML,Bootstrap
 Javascript:jquery